SharadSaha/video-moment-retrieval/README.md

 ## Contributing 🤝

 We welcome contributions to enhance this project.
-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact Us 📧

-If you have any questions or feedback, please don't hesitate to reach out at [contact@example.com](mailto:contact@example.com).
+If you have any questions or feedback, please don't hesitate to reach out at [sahasharad29@gmail.com](mailto:sahasharad29@gmail.com).

 <p align="center">
   <i>Discover the power of precise video retrieval with the Video Moment Retrieval App.</i>